ddrake/coeus-ngsolve/README.md

 processing using OpenMPI

 ### Step 4
-run install_ngsolve_serial to install Netgen/Ngsolve for serial processing
+run install_ngsolve_serial to install Netgen/Ngsolve for serial processing.

-### Step 5
-Depending on your workflow, you will probably want to uncomment one of the two lines at the bottom of .bashrc to use serial or parallel by default.

 If you need NGSolve special functions for serial or parallel mode, you can install the package using those provided scripts.